Gierak245/Pcr_R_Apk/README.md

 It is my first app using Shiny, created during my bachelor studies, so I am more than welcome to any feedback about the PCR Analyzer & Visualizer!

 ## Acknowledgements
-This application was developed under the supervision of Dr. Hab.
-Piotr Gawroński and with the utilization of qPCR result analysis functions authored by Kinga Gołębiewska.
+This application was developed under the supervision of Ph.
+D. Piotr Gawroński and with the utilization of qPCR result analysis functions authored by Kinga Gołębiewska.